FordeLab/SmarTrace/README.md

 # SmarTrace
 Chain tracing program developed to analyze AFM images of single-molecules.
 Can be used on any type of image with bright chain-like structures on a darker background.
+More information about SmarTrace can found in the following publication: Rezaei, N., Lyons, A. & Forde, N. R. Environmentally controlled curvature of single collagen proteins.
+Biophys.
+J. 115, 1457–1469 (2018).

 **BEFORE USE**